Tuition and Financial Aid

 New graduate students, or continuing graduate students in normal resident status during the preceding spring term, who register only for thesis or pre-thesis research credit in the summer term will be eligible for a tuition subsidy from Institute general funds.
 Each department has created special pre-thesis research subject(s) that are recognized by the Registrar as eligible for the subsidy.
 In Physics, for example, the subjects 8.391 Pre-Thesis Research or 8.392 Pre-Thesis Research (Special Problems in Graduate Physics) qualify as pre-thesis subjects, and are therefore eligible for the subsidy.

 Graduate students who register for any summer subject other than those recognized by the Registrar as thesis or pre-thesis research subjects will be charged tuition on a per unit basis up to the maximum tuition.
 Tuition for such subjects may not be charged to research grants.

 An intern tuition rate will apply to students registered for structured off-campus internships.
-This tuition rate (35 percent of the term's tuition) currently applies to EECS 6-A and 6-PA, Chemical Engineering Practice, and LGO programs.
+This tuition rate (35 percent of the term's tuition) currently applies to EECS 6-A and 6-PA, Chemical Engineering Practice, the Program in Science Writing and LGO programs.

 The following charges apply whether a student takes a subject for credit or as a "listener," and regardless of the date the student begins attending classes.